 Seattle local, Cappy Thompson is an internationally recognized artist known for her mytho-poetic narratives on glass using the grisaille (or gray-tonal) painting technique.
+She also brings the processes of engraving and ceramics into her channels for expression and storytelling.

 For me, as a narrative painter, the issue has always been content.
-The issue wasn’t glass, the material that I chose some 37 years ago.
+The issue wasn’t glass, the material that I chose many years ago.
 Nor was it the painting technique—grisaille or gray-tonal painting—that I taught myself to use.
 My work—which spans several decades and a variety of scales from the intimate to the monumental—has always been driven by content.

 Early in my career I was drawn to the images, symbols and painting of the medieval period—but not just the Christian tradition of Western Europe.
 I loved the content of Hindu, Pagan, Judaic, Buddhist and Islamic painting as well.